-Can anyone relate their experience back to our vocabulary word, self-management?
-When is a time you controlled your feelings or behavior?
+Can anyone relate their self-management back to our vocabulary word, manage?
+How does self-management help you manage your feelings or the things you do?

 Listen as students share to assess student understanding of SEL: Self-Management focus and ability to respond to partner's conversations and use complete sentences.
 At the end of the time period, thank the student for sharing and remind them to practice their self-management.